 - Foreign privacy law requirements

 In recent years regulators have used their authority to enforce privacy and cybersecurity expansively and aggressively.
-The Federal Trade Commission (FTC), Securities and Exchange Commission (SEC), HHS Office of Civil Rights (OCR), Consumer Financial Protection Bureau and state attorneys general, to name a few, have all begun to flex their cyber enforcement muscle.
+The Federal Trade Commission (FTC), Securities and Exchange Commission (SEC), HHS Office of Civil Rights (OCR), Consumer Financial Protection Bureau and state attorneys general have all begun to flex their cyber enforcement muscle.
 Our team stands ready, with years of experience in the field, to advise clients on the best approaches to handle government inquiries and represent their interests in responding.

 Breach Planning and Response

-Law suits against businesses for privacy and cybersecurity breaches have ballooned in recent years.
+Lawsuits against businesses for privacy and cybersecurity breaches have ballooned in recent years.
 These claims, including collective or class actions based on the TCPA, FCRA, HIPAA, and other state and federal laws, can present substantial expense and organizational risk to businesses.
 Director and officer liability for breaches is also an emerging risk.
-We at Offit Kurman are skilled in all aspects of privacy litigation.
+Offit Kurman’s attorneys are skilled in all aspects of privacy litigation.

 Cyber insurance is an important part of a business’ cyber risk management.
 These policies, which have become ubiquitous in the marketplace, vary drastically in their terms and often provide limited coverage.
 Legacy policies may offer clients coverage that they did not know they had.
 Our team is experienced in advising clients regarding cyber insurance and its interplay with other coverage, including under directors’ and officers’ liability policies.
 We have lawyers that focus on insurance recovery and can help businesses maximize the value of their policies.
 However, business leaders should understand that cyber insurance is neither a panacea for cyber risk nor a substitute for a properly crafted data protection plan.